UW General Immunization Requirement

 - UW in the High School

 - UW Online (100% online courses only)

 All other students not listed above, including students who register through Continuum College, matriculated degree-seeking, graduate non-matriculated, and International & English Language Program students, must comply with the immunization requirement.

 WHAT IS THE REQUIREMENT?

-Students who over 22 as of the first day of the quarter
+Students 22 and older as of the first day of the quarter

-If you are over 22, you must provide evidence of immunity to the following diseases:
+If you are 22 or older as of the first day of the quarter, you must provide evidence of immunity to the following diseases:

 - Measles (rubeola) – 2 vaccinations, both administered after the age of 1 and given 28 days apart OR a positive blood (titer) test